SR-LIO++: LiDAR-Inertial Odometry and Quantized Mapping with Caching-Aware Sweep Reconstruction: Methodology

-Each temporal element $T\left[k\right]$ serves as a starting timestamp, paired with $T\left[k+2\right]$ as the corresponding endpoint.
-The point cloud data stream within $\left[T\left[k\right], T\left[k+2\right]\right]$ is then repackaged to generate the reconstructed sweep.
-For instance, the data stream between $\left[t_{\alpha_j}, t_{\alpha_{j+1}}\right]$ yields the reconstructed sweep $P_i$.
-Through this methodology, each original sweep $S_{j+1}$ produces two reconstructed sweeps ($P_i$ and $P_{i+1}$).
-Although the temporal duration of $P_i$ remains constant at\,100 ms, the inter-sweep interval between consecutive reconstructed sweeps ($P_i$ and $P_{i+1}$) is effectively halved from 100\,ms to 50\,ms, thereby doubling the sweep frequency from 10\,Hz to\,20 Hz.

-Different from SR-LIO \cite{yuan2022sr}, we do not regard the reconstructed sweep as a monolithic element.
-Instead, in our specific implementation, it is articulated into two distinct segments: a new segment and an old segment.
+The sweep reconstruction method was initially proposed in SDV-LOAM [\cite{yuan2023sdv}] and subsequently successfully implemented in SR-LIO [\cite{yuan2022sr}].
+It represents a methodology for generating reconstructed sweeps at 20\,Hz from original 10\,Hz input sweeps.
+While the theoretical framework of sweep reconstruction permits frequency enhancement beyond 2X, SR-LIO's implementation is constrained to a twofold increase to maintain real-time processing capabilities and ensure accuracy within its state estimation module.
+The fundamental principle of sweep reconstruction has been detailed in SR-LIO [\cite{yuan2022sr}].
+Different from SR-LIO, we do not regard the reconstructed sweep as a monolithic element.
+Instead, it is articulated into two distinct segments: a new segment and an old segment.
 The subsequent iterative state updates for these two segments will be processed in a differentiated manner.